executors/executors/README.md

 ### Class `static_thread_pool`

-`static_thread_pool` represents a statically-sized thread pool which may be explicitly grown via thread attachment.
+`static_thread_pool` is a statically-sized thread pool which may be explicitly grown via thread attachment.
 However, `static_thread_pool` does not automatically change size.

 `static_thread_pool` presents an effectively unbounded input queue and the execution functions of `static_thread_pool`'s associated executors do not block on this input queue.